...

 Table of Contents

 A sole proprietorship indicates an activity carried out by a single person, who may use collaborators or employees to perform it.
-An introductory guide on the form of sole proprietorship, its advantages and disadvantages, and the INPS social security management for artisans and traders will be provided below.
+An introductory guide on the form of individual enterprise, its advantages and disadvantages, and the INPS social security management for artisans and traders will be provided below.

-According to the definition taken from the Business Register, a sole proprietorship (or sole proprietorship) is an activity carried out by a single person, the owner of the business, who may be assisted by collaborators, including family members, or employees.
+According to the definition taken from the Business Register, a individual enterprise (or sole proprietorship) is an activity carried out by a single person, the owner of the business, who may be assisted by collaborators, including family members, or employees.
 The owner of the business is solely responsible for the management of the business.

 The sole proprietorship is characterised by the prevalence of both the work performed by the entrepreneurs and their family members over the work of others and the use of own capital over external forms of investment.